-Tiara Malcom, a record-setting forward and one of the top women’s basketball players in University of Delaware history, is in her eighth season as an assistant coach with her alma mater in 2013-14.
+Tiara Malcom, a record-setting forward and one of the top women’s basketball players in University of Delaware history, concluded her eighth season as an assistant coach with her alma mater in 2013-14.

 With the Blue Hens, Malcom primarily works with the program’s post players.
 Additionally, she is responsible for recruiting, equipment and scouting of opponents.

-During her seven seasons as an assistant at Delaware, Malcom has helped pilot the Blue Hens to five 20-win seasons, including three NCAA Tournament appearances and two WNIT berths.
+During her seven seasons as an assistant at Delaware, Malcom has helped pilot the Blue Hens to six 20-win seasons, including three NCAA Tournament appearances and three WNIT berths.

 Delaware also recorded a school-record 27 straight victories, besting the team’s streak of 21 consecutive wins during the 2011-12 slate, and good for third nationally behind Baylor and Notre Dame.
 Dating to the 2010-11 season, UD has won 37 straight CAA regular season wins, a mark that is good for second nationally behind Baylor and the most in the league since Old Dominion won 95 consecutive contests from 1995 to 2001.